lvillalt/GCD_CourseProject/CodeBook.md

 The variable names written out below use "pseudo general expressions" to summarize.
 Items inside parentheses would be replaced by one of the elements "or'd" with the pipe (|) symbol.
 For an example see tBodyAcc below.
 All values are normalized and bounded within [-1,1].

+The information within the dataset does not mention units used, but accelerometers typically measure between +/-1g.
+Where a 'g' is 32feet/sec^2, or 9.81 meters/sec^2.
+(When calibrated to an output voltage per position).

 		file : extract_both.txt
 				180 rows, 66 columns